 The process of finding said bugs and manually removing them (and thus resuming normal operation of computers) came to be known as de-bugging.
-Today we (hopefully) no longer have to deal with physical bugs inside our machines, however the term still applies to the practice of identifying the cause of issues with our computer code.
+Today you (hopefully) no longer have to deal with physical bugs inside our machines, however the term still applies to the practice of identifying the cause of issues with our computer code.

 Once the computer code is written and tested, the next phase is that of deployment.
 The process of deployment involves packaging your code and distributing it to a remote location (a server etc.) where users can access it.

-In larger companies, often times, specialized teams handle the deployment phase because programmers may not have access to critical infrastructure, for security reasons.
+In larger companies, often times specialized teams handle the deployment phase because programmers may not have access to critical infrastructure for security reasons.
 Smaller companies are generally different in that they don't have the means to afford a dedicated deployment or infrastructure team, so programmers will usually deploy their own code.

 Deployment involves knowledge of particular infrastructures which are beyond the scope of this article series.
 However, I want you to be familiar with the term, as you will often hear it.

-The phases we discussed are often repeated several times, as new requirements are added to the initial problem, or as new bugs surface while the code is being used by other people.
+The phases I discussed are often repeated several times, as new requirements are added to the initial problem, or as new bugs surface while the code is being used by other people.
 This is why, it is generally a very good idea to take your time and think through your solutions thoroughly: it will save you a lot of time in the long run.